Tigers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 38 hits with nine doubles, a triple, four home runs, 24 walks and 19 RBI.
-He's also stolen five bases.
+- Ramirez has nine doubles, a triple, four home runs, 26 walks and 20 RBI (38 total hits).
+He has stolen five bases.

 Ramírez Recent Games